PrincetonUniversity/job_defense_shield/docs/alert/low_cpu_util.md

 - `num_top_users`: (Optional) After sorting all users by CPU-hours, only consider this number of users for all remaining calculations and emails.
 This is used to limit the number of users that receive emails and appear in reports.
 Default: 15

-- `show_all_offenders`: (Optional) Flag to show all of the top users in the report instead of only the top users with low efficiency.
+- `show_all_users`: (Optional) Flag to show all of the top users in the report instead of only the top users with low efficiency.
 Default: False

 - `min_run_time`: (Optional) Minimum run time of a job in units of minutes.
 If `min_run_time: 61` then jobs that ran for an hour or less are ignored.
 Default: 0